-We recognize the increase in Chronic Absenteeism and will address strategies to support students in this area throughout the LCAP.
+We recognize the need to address support in the areas of ELA and Suspensions and will incorporate strategies to support students in these areas throughout the LCAP.

 Reflections: Technical Assistance

 As applicable, a summary of the work underway as part of technical assistance.